aidens113/Cost-Effective-Job-Network/README.md

 -This part is a bit tricky.
 There is a high likelyhood of your Discord account being banned, especially if you are running this 24/7.
 Discord is very ban-heavy so you will most likely need multiple phone numbers to create new Discord accounts each time one gets banned.
 If you run it sparingly and only join legit Discord servers, then it's much less likely you will be banned.<br>
 -Join all the Discord servers you want the bot to broadcast in. **Use the web version of Discord to get links to every channel you want to broadcast in.**<br>
 -Add every Discord server channel link to a custom named file.
 The main.py program will automatically grab new lists and you can choose to post to one or all of the lists.
 This allows you to create super niched down lists of servers.
 You can also use the lists that I included in /discordnetwork.
 Make sure to put all Discord list files in /discordnetwork.<br>
 -You will need to be logged into Discord already on the computer you are running this bot.
 It's much safer to stay logged in and post.
-If the bot needs to log in every time it runs, you will be at much more risk of being banned.<br>
+If the bot needs to log in every time it runs, you will be at much greater risk of being banned.<br>
 -Setup a Discord bot and get the API token: https://techbriefly.com/2021/12/30/how-to-get-a-discord-bot-token/

 **5. RUN AND DEBUG**